andreapavoni/disco/README.md

 ### Production ready?

 Not yet.
-Well, this approach and code has been used to build several apps in production without problems, however before being really usable, it needs some polishing.
+Well, this approach and code has been used to build several apps in production without problems, however before being really usable, it might need some polishing.
+Expect potential breaking changes until explicitly stated.

 ## Installation